xaverdh/texbuilder/README.md

 Finally if you really really need all those intermediate representation files in your directory, use ` --persistent `.

+## Legal

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+See LICENSE for more details.

 [build-script]: https://gitlab.com/xaverdh/tex-builder/blob/master/build